Service-Learning Courses FAQs

 Beyond service-learning, how else can I think about my work engaging in the community?

 Faculty interested in engaging in communities can get connected with similar work through a variety or ways.
-Visit the Resources and Support page for more information.
+Visit the Faculty & Staff Resources page for more information.

 APPLES volunteers are different from interns in that they are students taking a course that requires community service as part of the curriculum.
 Volunteers are unpaid and commit to serving 30 hours over the course of the semester (three to five hours per week).
 Different from general volunteers, the service assigned to service-learning volunteers must have an intentional connection to the coursework.
 APPLES faculty and staff can assist with matching appropriate volunteer opportunities with courses.